 The Git Pull Rebase is a method for bringing your development branch up to date.
 The Git Rebase command conducts a rebase, from the word itself.

 In simple words, the Git Pull Rebase is a way to go when you intend to bring your development branch up to date.
-It allows you to detach from the point is diverged and replug it onto other the top of another branch.
+It allows you to detach from the diverged point and replug it onto the top of another branch.

 Conclusion

-Git Pull and Git Pull Origin Master are two different commands of Git.
-Both the commands have their unique function and characteristics which makes them different from each other.
+• Git Pull and Git Pull Origin Master are distinct commands.
+Both have unique functions and objectives.

-Usage of either Git Pull or Git Pull Origin Master command is beneficial, when one is aware is its tasks, features, functions, and objectives.
+• Using either Git Pull or Git Pull Origin Master command is beneficial when one knows its tasks, features, functions, and objectives.